wp-plugins/d12-mla-citations/readme.txt

 == Changelog ==

+= 2.1 =
+* Added the option to highlight text
+* Added the option to make text footnote size
+* Added buttons for clearing floats
+* Fixed a bug where titles of books, journal articles, or magazine articles that ended with an exclamation point or question mark still had a period after them.

 = 2.0 =
 * The plugin's functions can now be accessed via a toolbar button
 * Citation information can be easily entered via a popup window